 Nearly half of the homes were boarded up or missing all together.
 The other homes – on the contrary – were alive with smiling, cheering residents standing in doorways, watching from 2nd story windows, taking videos, holding children.

-The children gave me an incredible feeling.
-I imagined parents struggling all day to explain to concerned kids that it will be OK, or that they were harassed at school.
-But for the moment, the children looked elated.
+I imagined parents struggling all day to explain to concerned kids that it will be OK, or that they might have been harassed at school.
+But for the moment, the children appeared elated.

 In showing support for this community, we directed our outrage toward the building up of solidarity – the opposite of violence.
 For the marchers and for the residents, I believe, the experience sparked a kernel of much needed hope.